Channeling Acceleration in Crystals and Nanostructures and Studies of Solid Plasmas: New Opportunities: Introduction: plasma wakefields in solids (amorphous and structured)

 The introduction of crystals and nanotubes into compact accelerators has been motivated by several directions.
-One was induced by the potential emergence of a new X-ray laser technology \cite{MOUROU2014} that allows the optical laser tuning into an X-ray laser, thus the operating regime of laser-driven wakefields entering much higher density than gas \cite{TAJIMA2014}.
-It is also driven by the progress in obtaining far shorter and more dense of electron-bunches than with the previously available techniques, exemplified by the SLAC FACET-II facility \cite{FACETII}.
+One was induced by the potential emergence of a new X-ray laser technology \cite{MOUROU2014} that allows the optical laser conversion into an X-ray laser, thus the operating regime of laser-driven wakefields can enter much higher density than gas \cite{TAJIMA2014}.
+It is also driven by the progress in obtaining far shorter and denser electron bunches than with the previously available techniques, exemplified by the FACET-II facility~\cite{FACETII} at SLAC.
+Furthermore, schemes were proposed, e.\,g., for bunch compression down to an attosecond-scale~\cite{Emma2021}.
 Such ultra-short electron bunches can now interact with much higher density medium such as nanotubes \cite{IIJIMA} (or even solids).
-The flexibility to choose the average electron density of nanotubes also introduces a possibility to adjust resonant wakefield excitation at various pulse length, dielectric variabilities, and geometry that may be controlled by emerging nanotechnology.
-For example, hollow nanomaterials may be manufacturable.
-Possibility to control such materials to the level beyond what is possible for gaseous plasma is one of the potential advantages of using the nanotubes.
-The nanotubes (or its flat version, graphene) have electrical conductivity on the plane of the graphene greater than that of silver.
-This arises due to the quantum mechanical benzene electronic property.
-On the other hand, the electrons are covalently tied to the graphene plane in the direction perpendicular to the graphene plane.
-Thus electrons can move freely along the graphene plane if the ponderomotive force is in that direction and the wakefield causing electrostatic force is also in that direction.
-This is a very useful property of nanotubes.
+The flexibility to choose the average electron density of nanotubes also introduces a possibility to adjust for resonant wakefield excitation at various pulse lengths, dielectric variabilities, and geometries that may be controlled by the emerging nanotechnology.
+For example, hollow nanomaterials with parameters suitable for acceleration may be manufacturable soon.